YottaDB/YDBDoc/ProgGuide/functions.rst

 $ZDATA()
 -------------------

-Extends $DATA() to reflects the current alias state of the lvn or name argument to identify alias and alias container variables.
+Extends $DATA() to reflect the current alias state of the lvn or name argument to identify alias and alias container variables.
 It treats variables joined through pass-by-reference as well as TP RESTART variables within a transaction as alias variables.
 However, it does not distinguish nodes having alias containers among their descendants.

 In addition to the four standard M results from $DATA(), $ZDATA() returns: